Make the Move: Working as a lawyer in Hong Kong

-The practice areas which are consistently in demand in Hong Kong are:
+The practice areas consistently in demand in Hong Kong include:

 - Corporate